miguswong/Week-10--IMDB-Database/README.md

 * Populate the SQLite database with data you have downloaded.
 It is sufficient to define a database with two tables, such as the movies and genres tables populated with data from the comma-delimited filed IMDB-movies.csv and IMDB-movies_genres.csv.
 Show that you can perform SQL queries on the SQLite database you have created.
 For example, execute a JOIN query between two tables to answer a question such as "What types of movies (by genre) receive the highest ratings/ranks?"
 * In the **README.md** file of the repository, describe your efforts in setting up the SQLite relational database.
 Describe how you might add to this database by including a table showing the movies that you have in your personal collection, where those movies are located, and perhaps your personal ratings of the movies.
 Describe plans for drawing on the personal movie database.
 What purpose would it serve?
 Describe possible user interactions with the database (beyond what can be obtained from SQL queries alone).
 In other words, what would a useful Go movie application look like?
 What would be the advantages of this application over IMDb alone?
-Finally, in the **README.md** file, describe possible database enhancements and further application development.
+Finally, in thse **README.md** file, describe possible database enhancements and further application development.
 (Optional) Add additional comments to the **README.md** file, considering possibilities for adding movie review information to the database.
 What might be the possibilities for building a personal movie recommendation system based on your personal movie reviews?

 ## Program description